travelster/DBGallery/beyond-basics/data-layout-settings.md

 permalink: /datalayoutsettings
 parent: Beyond Basics
 grand_parent: DBGallery
-nav_order: 2
+nav_order: 3
 ---

 # Data Layout Settings

 Which metadata is viewed shown across various pages within the system can be of crucial importance.
-If not crucial, determining which data is shown, and where, can add significant convenience and value to the system and its image collection.
+Even when not critical, determining which data is shown, and where, can add significant convenience and value to the system and its image collection.

+All DBGallery metadata fields can be arranged using these data layout settings, including custom fields.

-Following are a couple examples of changes to data being displayed.
+Following are a couple examples of changes to data being displayed:

-Data layout differences under thumbnails in the main Gallery View:
+1) Data layout differences under thumbnails in the main Gallery View:
 <p style="margin-left: 15%;"><img style="border: 1px solid purple;" width="80%" src="/assets/DataLayout-UnderThumbs.jpg" alt="Configuring data under thumbs"/></p>

-Different data shown to those opening shared images:
+2) Different data shown to those opening shared images:
 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" width="100%" src="/assets/DataLayout-SharedView.jpg" alt="Configuring data in the shared view"/></p>

 ## Which pages can have data layouts configured